gjudki/js-generator/readme.md

 1. generate by seeding from neighboring matrix
 2. pathfinding/river function
-3. play with the z axiz for a topographical representation
+3. play with the z axix for a topographical representation